 We will only consider articles that comply with our Instructions for Authors, and they must offer a distinct, novel contribution to the research literature.
 This might be a methodological innovation, a contribution to theory, improved understanding of processes or principles, or insightful analysis which reveals gaps in our understanding, policies or practice of hydrology and water resource management.
 Research papers should clearly outline an existing knowledge gap and articulate how the findings address this deficit, including the practical implications for water resources management and the science of hydrology.

-Hydrology Research is published six times a year, in February, April, June, August, October and December.
+Hydrology Research publishes six issues per year, in February, April, June, August, October and December.
+The journal is printed twice a year, in June and December.